ad-si/adriansieber-com/_drafts/download_github_issues_from_command_line.md

 ---
-title: How to Download GitHub Issues from your Command Line
+title: How to Download GitHub Issues from the Command Line
 ---

 # {{ page.title }}